FailAcademy/learning/wdp-vancouver/_slides/week-04/01-css-grid.md

 Take a look at some of the grid examples at <a href="https://gridbyexample.com/examples/" target="_blank">GridByExample.com</a>

 Inspect the site with Firefox Dev Tools.
-See if you notice anything intersting.
+See if you notice anything interesting.

 Discuss the findings with your table.